Table of Contents

 A Beautiful Mess featured this painted Ikea bed in a house tour and I love it.

-It must be the cozy white comforter that’s drawing me in.
 And it’s so very simple.
 I love a bed where you can tell there’s nothing underneath it.
 Looks so nice and clean.

 I’m going to leave you with one more headboard hack.